dennislindsey/file-upload-coding-challenge/README.md

         npm run dev
         ```
 6. If you're using Valet or another service, secure the API behind HTTPS:
-    1. `cd /path/to/project && valet secure kraken-coding-test`
+    1. `cd /path/to/project && valet secure file-upload-coding-test`
 7. Start your local server
     1. `php artisan serve` or whatever environment-specific commands/tools you need